 Over a decade has passed since the clinical availability of BRCA1/2 mutation testing for Hereditary Breast and Ovarian Cancer (HBOC).
 The purpose of this article is to review key areas of psychosocial and behavioral research related to genetic counseling and testing for BRCA1/2 mutations.
 Special attention will be given to understudied issues within each of these key areas.
 Where appropriate, the article will also highlight the clinical and research experiences of the authors.
 The first area that will be reviewed is the impact of genetic testing on psychological well-being.
 This will be followed by a brief discussion of a practical assessment strategy for psychosocial distress in clinical settings.
 Next, published data on the uptake of risk management options based on genetic testing results as well as the psychosocial impact of these behaviors will be reviewed.
 Thirdly, research focused on understanding the decision making at various points in the genetic counseling and testing process will also be examined.
 Finally, the available research on genetic counseling and testing in minority communities will be presented.
 By recognizing and addressing the psychosocial and behavioral issues faced by patients undergoing BRCA1/2 genetic counseling and testing, researchers and providers have the potential to maximize opportunities for prevention, early detection, and healthy coping.

 - "While these findings are encouraging, clinicians should be aware that genomic test results may be associated with patients’ wellbeing.
 Especially for patients with high recurrence risk or discordant risk test results, it may be advisable to offer additional psychological counselling, as such counselling can reduce distress associated with the results of genetic tests . "

+ABSTRACT: Gene expression profiling (GEP) is increasingly used in the rapidly evolving field of personalized medicine.
+We sought to evaluate the association between GEP-assessed of breast cancer recurrence risk and patients’ well-being.
 Participants were Dutch women from 10 hospitals being treated for early stage breast cancer who were enrolled in the MINDACT trial (Microarray In Node-negative and 1 to 3 positive lymph node Disease may Avoid ChemoTherapy).
 As part of the trial, they received a disease recurrence risk estimate based on a 70-gene signature and on standard clinical criteria as scored via a modified version of Adjuvant!
 Online. \Women completed a questionnaire 6–8 weeks after surgery and after their decision regarding adjuvant chemotherapy.
 The questionnaire assessed perceived understanding, knowledge, risk perception, satisfaction, distress, cancer worry and health-related quality of life (HRQoL), 6–8 weeks after surgery and decision regarding adjuvant chemotherapy.
 Women (n = 347, response rate 62%) reported high satisfaction with and a good understanding of the GEP information they received.
 Women with low risk estimates from both the standard and genomic tests reported the lowest distress levels.
 Distress was higher predominately among patients who had received high genomic risk estimates, who did not receive genomic risk estimates, or who received conflicting estimates based on genomic and clinical criteria.
 Cancer worry was highest for patients with higher risk perceptions and lower satisfaction.
 Patients with concordant high-risk profiles and those for whom such profiles were not available reported lower quality of life.
 Patients were generally satisfied with the information they received about recurrence risk based on genomic testing.
 Some types of genomic test results were associated with greater distress levels, but not with cancer worry or HRQoL.
 Trial registration ISRCTN: ISRCTN18543567BMC Cancer 06/2013; 13(1):295.
 DOI:10.1186/1471-2407-13-295 · 3.36 Impact Factor

 - "Moderately elevated levels of distress characterized by depressive symptoms, anxiety, and cancer-specific worry have been observed among men and women at increased risk for familial cancer [Mueller et al., 2001; Pasacreta, 2003; Vadaparampil et al., 2006; Taylor et al., 2007].
 Furthermore, a substantial proportion (over 25% in some studies) of enrollees in high-risk cancer genetic clinic programs or women awaiting cancer genetic counseling have distress levels high enough to warrant psychological counseling prior to learning their genetic test results [George et al., 2002; Braithwaite et al., 2006; Masters and Spielmans, 2007; Sivell et al., 2007]. "